moby/moby/docs/sources/introduction/get-docker.md

 ### Mac OS X (Using VirtualBox)

-In order to work, Docker makes use of some Linux Kernel features which are not supported by Mac OS X. The solution of getting Docker to run on OS X consists of running it inside a lightweight virtual machine.
+In order to work, Docker makes use of some Linux Kernel features which are not supported by Mac OS X. To run Docker on OS X we install and run a lightweight virtual machine and run Docker on that.

- - **Mac OS X Snow Leopard:**
+ - **Mac OS X :**
  [Installation on Mac OS X](../installation/mac.md)

 ### Windows (Using VirtualBox)

 Docker can run on Windows using a VM like VirtualBox.
 You then run Linux within the VM.

  - **Windows:**